NeddX/BitHunt-Node/README.md

 # Run
 The main file is `server.js` so run it by typing `node server.js` into your shell.
 The server listens on the port 80 so you can just type `localhost` in your browser and connect to it.

+# Credit
+- Relogic for the background pictures located in `public/assets/images`.
+- The two unknown guys whom I stole the Nuke and Bomb pictures from.
+- Data Realms and dbSoundworks for the music located in `public/assets/music`.